More Than Just Unlocking Doors

 Ontario Real Estate Association (OREA) forms are not publicly available.

-These forms are provided only to OREA members and certain licensees.
+OREA provides these forms only to its members and certain licensees.
 One of OREA’s approved third-party providers, Lawyer Done Deal (LDD), offers limited access to lawyers in the legal industry by subscription.
 A consumer or any other party (such as a buyer or seller) does not have permission to access, use, or circulate OREA forms or clauses.
 Doing so would infringe OREA’s registered copyright.

 If your lawyer is a subscriber of LDD, they may use Form 100 and other OREA forms; if not, they may not access or distribute them at all.